Researchers are pursuing every avenue for answers

 "My dad told me, 'Mom is having a little trouble with her memory,'" Cassie says.
 "He wouldn’t even say the word Alzheimer's.
 But I knew what it meant for her future."

-Cassie’s mother passed away in 2006, after a 14-year battle.
-And then the unthinkable happened — Cassie’s older sister, Suzie, developed Alzheimer’s, too.
+Cassie's mother passed away in 2006, after a 14-year battle with the disease.
+And then the unthinkable happened — Cassie's older sister, Suzie, developed Alzheimer's, too.